 Floral Management involves sourcing, purchasing, distributing, marketing, designing with, and selling floricultural products.
 Students enrolled in this concentration are provided with courses in design and horticulture, balanced with business and sciences.
 Career opportunities for graduates include retailing, wholesaling, special event designing, and display gardening.
 The University Florist, a professional flower shop owned and operated by the Department of Plant and Soil Sciences on the MSU Campus, provides students with work and management opportunities.
 The floral management curriculum is in the Horticulture major.

 Occupational Outlook Handbook: Most floral designers work in retail businesses, usually flower shops and grocery stores.
-About 1 in 5 of floral designers were self-employed in 2016.
-The median annual wage for floral designers was $26,350 in May 2017.
+The median annual wage for floral designers was $29,140 in May 2020.

 A Minor in Floral Management consists of the following courses:

 - PSS 3313 Interior Planting Design and Maintenance

 - PSS 3343 Wedding Floral Design

 - PSS 3443 Permanent Floral Design

 - PSS 4023 Floral Management